 - Where to stay in Giverny: Budget hotel (Bed & Breakfast) | Mid-range Hotel (Holiday home) | Luxury Hotel (Guest house).

 This quaint village is famous because Claude Monet lived here for over 4 decades and died here as well.
-The picturesque surroundings are probably what draws aesthetes here and inspire them.
+The picturesque surroundings are probably what draws aesthetes here and inspires them.

-For example, the Giverny Gardens with the iconic water lily pond and Japanese bridge are what inspired one of Monet’s most famous paintings.
+For example, the Giverny Gardens with the iconic water lily pond and Japanese bridge are what inspired some of Monet’s most famous paintings.

 Art lovers can also check out the Musée des Impressionnismes Giverny or Museum of Impressionism Giverny which as the name suggests is dedicated to the art and history of Impressionism.